 Without a doubt, the Giambattista Valli spring 2019 collection was nothing short of dreamy.
 How exactly did the glittering ombres come into effect, you ask?
 According to Paul Hanlon, “Giambattista had me look at old photographs of [traditional] Indian ceremonies where colorful powders are thrown everywhere.”

 This, in turn, inspired the custom-mixed shimmering color sprays that added bright pastels into the locks of the models, with loose glitter brushed on for a truly glowing mane.

-Aside from the hair though, we fell in love, as usual, with white tailored dresses in almost caftan style, tiny black dresses with ruffle sleeves, plunging necks and extremely short hems not made for a lady with a booty, as well as some stunning embroidered denim that added a more androgynous touch to the whole line-up.
+Aside from the spring 2019 hairstyle trends though, we fell in love, as usual, with white tailored dresses in almost caftan style, tiny black dresses with ruffle sleeves, plunging necks and extremely short hems not made for a lady with a booty, as well as some stunning embroidered denim that added a more androgynous touch to the whole line-up.
 We have to admit, pairing tiger prints with plain white looked stunning.

 Finally, we have to applaud the fact that Valli is a master of appealing to all generations, with the more youthful short in front and long in back dresses appearing alongside gorgeous sheaths.
 As always, the collection did not disappoint.

 Speaking of ethereal, we simply must mention both the designs and backdrop of the incredible Alexander McQueen spring 2019 lineup.
 We are following the more is more appeal here, with past meets present meets future in full embodiment.

 There is a certain power play involved in this collection that becomes clear from the get-go, taking inspiration from different parts of the world to put together each intricate outfit.
 Even the shoes flowed splendidly with the clothing presented, the prints matching to the tee.
 As for the spring 2019 jewelry trends spotted?
 Think ancient, bulkier but just the right amount of subtlety to be worn on a daily basis.